jimodayne/ppl_hcmut_assignment/README.md

 # PPL - HCMUT - Fall 2018

-This project includes 4 assignments of Principle of Programming Language coursse, which was taken in Ho Chi Minh City University of Technology
+This project includes 4 assignments of Principle of Programming Language course, which was taken in Ho Chi Minh City University of Technology

 #### Assignment 1: Lexer & Recognizer